The memory is the first to go.

 That is based on my experience.
 That's why things like this happen.

 During my bookshelf spring cleaning, I discovered I had two copies of Paul Auster's book, The New York Trilogy.
-And I remember on more than one recent occasion staring at a copy of this book in some bookstore and thinking to myself, I'll buy that next time.
+And I remember on one (or more) one recent occasion staring at a copy of this book in some bookstore and thinking to myself, I'll buy that next time.
 Not knowing that two of its ilk lie dormant, unread, and largely ignored, gathering dust, occupying prime prime realty space in my very limited bookshelves.

 And look at the dates of purchase.
 Just one month apart.
 Short term memory malfunction.